DyerlabTeaching/Regression/README.md

  - The [slides](https://dyerlabteaching.github.io/Regression/slides.html) for regression.
  - A set of longer [narrative](https://dyerlabteaching.github.io/Regression/narrative.html) text on regresssion model development.
  - An [in-class](https://dyerlabteaching.github.io/Regression/in-class.html) activity.
+ - A [video](https://youtu.be/V-6zwksvvwk) of the lecture components of this topic.

 ## Contact Information